 While preparing the curry paste, I skim the stock occasionally.
 After about half an hour, I remove the chicken pieces, strip the meat off, reserve for serving later, and put the bones back in the stock pot.
 I clarify the stock before ladling it into the curry broth.

 With my Singapore laksa recipe, below, you can also add the prawn shells and heads to the stock.
 It’s worth it as it makes the stock both sweeter and bolder.

-When it comes to the noodles, I like to use both rice and yellow wheat noodle together.
+When it comes to the noodles, I like to use both rice and yellow wheat noodles together.
 I find the rice noodles on their own a bit boring and we can get both types here in Siem Reap fresh daily.
 The yellow wheat noodles used in Christine Manfield’s recipe are called ‘Hokkien noodles’ in Australian supermarkets are and are thick fresh egg noodles.

 One important note for the curry paste is to make sure you cook it out.
 You want it to go much darker, to almost a deep red colour to maximise the flavour.
 Some recipes, such as Christine Manfield’s, state that you combine the curry paste with the coconut milk and cook together.
 I prefer the result when you cook the paste out first before combining with the coconut milk.